 Scoliosis is a sideward bend of the spine which usually occurs in children, but can also sometimes affect adults.
 A normal spine is curved on the top of the shoulder and at the lower back.
 When a person is affected with scoliosis, his/her spine is bent sideways in a “C” or an “S” shape.
 Even so, it is actually a complex three-dimensional condition.
 When there is no specific cause, it is referred to as Idiopathic Scoliosis, which is the most common type of scoliosis, constituting about 80% of the cases.
 It can occur due to the birth defect in the bones of the vertebrae, in which case it is called Congenital Scoliosis, or it may be neuro-muscular, where patients having problems with the nerves and the muscles develop paralysis of hands and legs and also a bend in the pelvic muscles.
-Another type of scoliosis is Degenerative, where elderly people get a bend in the back due to ageing.
+Another type of scoliosis is Degenerative, where elderly people get a bend in the back due to aging.

 The common signs and symptoms of scoliosis include: